Thaumatized/Thaumatized/README.md

 Heyo!

 Please keep in mind that my github doesn't give a full picture of my programming history, as I have been programming for years but only started using git recently.
+In reality I have programmed something atleas everyweek, usually daily ever since I started back in 2018.
+This comes with the exception of being a recruit in the finnish defence forces.

 Anyways, here's the basics of me;